 - It allows our program to certify all tutors who meet the criteria.

 Levels of Certification

 Not only can this experience help you prepare for a career, but you can earn extra money to pay for your college expenses.
-The starting wage is $9.45/hour.
+The starting wage is $9.95/hour (effective January 1, 2022).
 When you complete the training courses and accumulate enough hours, you will become eligible for pay increases with each level of certification earned.

 Applying to be a Tutor is simple.
 Just fill out the Tutor Application and provide two confidential recommendation forms (next slide).